 The story here is about what I gradually “dug” up to about the remarkable young farm boy who went to America and became a famous person in Seattle.

 It turned out that Olaf Linck has written about Hans Pedersen.
 In 1922 a chapter “Architect in Seattle” in the book “Danes under the Star banner” and in 1930 published the book “King Hans on the Pacific”.
 Funen history has a section on “builder Hans Pedersen”, and Washington State Department of Archaeology & Historic Preservation (dahp) have a bibliography of Hans Pedersen.

 Hans Pedersen was born in Stenstrup September 2, 1864, as evidenced by Stenstrup parish book position 15.

 The parents’ name, position, handling and residence: mother, unmarried woman Gjertrud Sophie Hansen (24 years) in Lille Løjtved currently lives with Hans Olsen and wife, (assumed) father Christian Pedersen from Hundtofte.
 Last column: The mother served 10 months preceding birth as a housemaid by gårdejer (farmer) Jakob Clausen, Hundtofte. – If the child had to be taken care of, it was essential to know which parish should pay.

-Hans was baptised in Stenstrup church on September 11, 1864.
+Hans was baptized in Stenstrup church on September 11, 1864.
 These photos are from Maria and my “Field trip” to follow where Hans Pedersen had spent his childhood.
 Stenstrup Church and the view from the church tower.
 The manor Løjtved can be glimpsed through the trees to the left of the picture and Small Løjtved hidden behind the trees on the right.

 An old map of Stenstrup and environs from Hans Pedersen’s childhood – note the old spelling.

 After half a year Hans’s mother, Gjertrud went to Vester Aaby to be a housemaid at farmer Jens Jensen.
 Hans is being raised by his grandparents (Grandmother and Grandfather) Hans Olsen and Gjertrud Eriksdatter.
 The naming of children was by tradition – it was customary to name after the Grandparents.
 The name Gjertrud occur in the genus many generations back and forth (e.g. also his niece).
-The name may exceptionally be spelt without “j”.
+The name may exceptionally be spelled without “j”.